Developable Quad Meshes and Contact Element Nets: Design Tools for Developable Surfaces

 \subsection{Interactive Editing}

-A basic way of design is the interactive manipulating of a surface by pulling on handles, and by requiring that certain vertices stay close to prescribed positions.
-This is easily handled by adding an energy of the form $E_\pos=\sum \|\vw_i-\vw_i^0\|^2$ to the total energy defined by \eqref{eq:Eprox}.
-Here the sum is over all vertices $\vw_i$ for which target positions $\vw_i^0$ are available.
-Fig.~\ref{fig:material-behaviour} shows an example.
+A basic way of design is the interactive manipulation of a surface by pulling on handles, and by requiring that certain vertices stay close to prescribed positions.
+Positional constraints are handled by adding an energy of the form $E_\pos=\sum \| v_i - v^*_i \|^2$ to the total energy of Eq.~\eqref{eq:totalenergy}.
+Here the sum is over all vertices $v_i$ for which target positions $v^*_i$ are available.
+Figure \ref{fig:material-behaviour} shows how different positional constraints influence editing.

+\paragraph{Initializing Variables For Editing} In all our examples concerning editing, vertex weights are set to $1$ and are never modified.
+The vertices of the mesh to be edited are assumed to be given.
+The remaining variables are initialized directly via their respective constraints.

+The initial mesh can be arbitrary; it evolves toward developability in a way which is defined by the positional constraints imposed by the user.
+Figure \ref{fig:sequence} shows an example of how a non-developable initial mesh quickly becomes developable.

 \paragraph{Gliding Constraint.} Another basic design requirement would be that our surface $M$ is to glide through a reference shape represented by a point cloud $\Phi$ (e.g.\ a curve).
 For all $p\in\Phi$ we compute the closest point projection $p^*\in M$ which is contained in some face $f(p)$.
 We now require that $p$ does not deviate from the tangent plane associated with this face, which passes through the face midpoint $b_{f(p)}$ and has normal vector $\nw_{f(p)}$.
 This is expressed by a low value of the energy